FormidableLabs/spectacle/docs/props.md

 <a name="base-props"></a>
 # Base Props

-Every component above that has `(Base)` after it has been extended from a common class that includes the following props:
+Every component in the Tag API that has `(Base)` after it has been extended from a common class that includes the following props:

 | Name | PropType | Description |
 | ---- | -------- | ----------- |